cgarofalo/opencart-top-rated-products/README.md

 ## How to use

-1) Download this repository and compress the `toprated` directory into a zip file.
+1) Download this repository and compress the contents of the `toprated` directory into a zip file.
+The `install.json` file should be at the root.
 Name it `toprated.ocmod.zip`.
 Note: OpenCart 4.1 is picky about how the file is compressed.
 You may need to use [WinZip](https://www.winzip.com/) to compress it, if you get errors while trying to install it.
 2) In OpenCart 4.1 admin, go to Extensions >> Installer.
 Upload the `toprated.ocmod.zip` file.
 3) Go to Extenstions >> Extensions and filter for "Modules".
 Install the "Top Rated" module by clocking the [+] button.
 4) Add a "Top Rated" module by clicking the "Edit" button (pencil icon).
 Fill out the settings.
 Set status to "true/on" and save it.